kserve/modelmesh-serving/docs/configuration/README.md

 System-wide configuration parameters can be set by creating a ConfigMap with name `model-serving-config`.
 It should contain a single key named `config.yaml`, whose value is a yaml doc containing the configuration.
 All parameters have defaults and are optional.
 If the ConfigMap does not exist, all parameters will take their defaults.

 The configuration can be updated at runtime and will take effect immediately.
-Be aware however that certain changes could cause temporary disruption to the service - in particular changing the service name, port, TLS configuration and/or headlessness.
+Be aware however that certain changes could cause temporary disruption to the service - in particular changing the service name, port, TLS configuration, and/or headlessness, or enabling/disabling the REST inferencing port.

 Example: